stenglein-lab/tick_surveillance/Pipeline_instructions.md

 It is expected that sample IDs are not repeated in the Illumina sample sheet.

-It is not advised that datasets from multiple sequencing runs be analyzed together because error-correction in dada2 is based on the assumption that different runs have different, run-specific, error profiles.
+It is not advised that datasets from multiple sequencing runs be analyzed together because error-correction in dada2 is based on the assumption that different runs have different run-specific error profiles.
 This is [discussed in more detail here](https://github.com/benjjneb/dada2/issues/1177).

 ## Output